WPChill/strong-testimonials/readme.txt

 = Views =

-A View is a simple, intuitive way to control the many available options.
+A View is a simple, intuitive way to configure the many available options.

-For displaying testimonials:
+For displaying testimonials in a list or slideshow:

 * select which testimonials to show
 * set the sort order
 * select which fields to include
 * extras like pagination
-* style options
+* layout and style options
-* slideshow settings if desired
-* and more

 For showing the form:

 * select categories to assign the new testimonial to (optional)
 * style options

-Add the View's shortcode to a page or use the widget to add it to a sidebar.
+Add the View via shortcode or widget.

 = Style =